Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Convergence of the DLR Euler-Maruyama

 where on the last inequality we have used that all the eigenvalues of $RR^{\top}$ are greater or equal to $1$ and $v$ is unitary.
 Now the right-hand side is independent on $v$ and, hence, passing to the infimum on the left-hand side we find

 where $\sigma_{n+1}^k$ is the smallest eigenvalue of $C_{Y_{n+1}} = \mathbb{E}[Y_{n+1}Y_{n+1}^{\top}]$.

-As these computations are independent of $n$, by induction $\sigma_{n}^k>0$ and $C_{Y_n}$ is full rank for all $n$. \end{proof} \end{Proposition} Given a condition on the time step dependent on the smallest singular value, the mean-squared norm of the DLR approximation is always bounded.
-This result shown in Lemma \ref{lem: discrete gronwall-bound} will be crucial for the proofs of Proposition \ref{prop: 2 discrete covariance full-rank - EM} and Theorem \ref{thm: convergence of DLR Euler-Maruyama}.
+As these computations are independent of $n$, by induction $\sigma_{n}^k>0$ and $C_{Y_n}$ is full rank for all $n$. \end{proof} \end{Proposition}

+We now provide a uniform bound in $\Delta t$ on the $L^2$-sup-in-time norm of the DLR approximate solution under a restrictive condition on the time step, involving the smallest singular value.
+This result will be crucial for the proofs of Proposition \ref{prop: 2 discrete covariance full-rank - EM} and Theorem \ref{thm: convergence of DLR Euler-Maruyama}.